Skip to main content

 1. Check quotas

-Make sure that the pool has a quota of at least one public IP address allocated.
-To do this, see the quota consumption of the cloud platform.
+Ensure that the pool has a quota for at least one public IP address.
+To do this, view your cloud platform quota consumption.

 2. Connect to the cluster

-To connect to the cluster, use the Connect to a Managed Kubernetes Cluster instructions.
+To connect to the cluster, use the instructions in Connect to a Managed Kubernetes cluster.

 1. Create a yaml file with a manifest for the EnvoyProxy object.